 Is a solar battery worth the investment?

 Why deciding to install a solar battery in your solar system is so important, you may ask?
-Solar battery bank or storage batteries are not cheap and require a big budget, on top of that they are also inefficient.
+Solar battery bank or storage batteries are not cheap and require a hefty budget; on top of that they are also inefficient.
 However, solar panel systems, in general is a great investment with a high return on investment within a short period of time, check out more details here.
 So you have to take a big decision of including a solar battery in your system or not.
-A conventional wet-cell battery can only provide output power at a maximum 50% of its capacity, and the expensive lithium-ion battery offers up to 80% of the energy stored.
+A conventional wet-cell battery can only provide (at maximum) about 50% of its capacity output, and the expensive lithium-ion battery offers up to 80% of the energy stored.
 That means if you buy a 200 Amps battery, then the usable energy from the battery will only be 100 Amps in case of a wet-cell battery, or 160 Amps if it is a lithium-ion battery.
 If you drain the battery cells below the above-specified levels, then they will have a negative impact on the battery life.

 Panda shaped solar farm in China. via electric

-Although your decision to include solar battery pack to your PV system drastically depends on how you will use the renewable energy system for and how much is your budget, however, for the long run and the safety of your appliance, it is strongly advised to install a battery bank to your system.
+Although your decision to include solar battery pack to your PV system drastically depends on how and for what will you use the renewable energy system for and how your budget, however, for the long run and the safety of your appliance, it is strongly advised to install a battery bank to your system.

 Solar power system without a solar battery

 A solar system without solar battery provides energy that is directly dependent on the available radiation of the sun at any given time in a day.
 On a cloudy day, because of the continuously changing radiation of the sun, the voltage of the generated electricity from PV cells alters drastically which may lead to damaging your appliance (and then, of course, you have to spend extra $$ to fix them or buy new ones).
 Learn more about weather conditions and its affects on solar panel systems, here.

-Another disadvantage of a system without solar battery is that you can only receive the free energy during the daytime.
-You have to rely on the grid for night-time electric power and for days when there is no sun which is another limitation if you are planning to go off the grid.
+Another disadvantage of a system without solar battery is that you can only receive the free energy during daytime.
+You have to rely on the local grid for night-time electric power needs and for days when there is no sunlight, which is another limitation if you are planning to go off the grid.